cse-sim/cse/doc/src/docs/input-data/battery.md

 Selects charge/discharge control algorithm.  btChgReq (next) specifies the desired battery charge or discharge rate.  btControlAlg allows selection of alternative algorithms for deriving btChgReq.

-<%= csv_table(<<END, :row_header => false)
+{{
-DEFAULT,        btChgReq is used as input or defaulted (see below) TDVPEAKSAVE,    btChgReq input (if any) is ignored.
+  csv_table("DEFAULT,        btChgReq is used as input or defaulted (see below) TDVPEAKSAVE,    btChgReq input (if any) is ignored.
 Instead&comma; a California-specific algorithm is used that saves battery charge until peak TDV (Time Dependant Valuation) hours of the day&comma; shifting energy generated on site (e.g. PV) to supply feed the grid during critical periods.
-The algorithm requires availability of hourly TDV data&comma; see Top.tdvFName.
+The algorithm requires availability of hourly TDV data&comma; see Top.tdvFName.")
-END
-%>
+}}

 Note btControlAlg has hourly variability, allowing dynamic algorithm selection.
 In California compliance applications, TDVPEAKSAVE is typically used only on days with high TDV peaks.